Inspectopedia Help

 Here it's likely that "\\s+" was intended (to match any whitespace character).
 If not, using str.matches(" +") would be less confusing.

-The quick-fix is provided that simply replaces \s with a space character.
+A quick-fix is provided that replaces \s escapes with space characters.

 New in 2022.3